johnpuddephatt/turveyworld/src/pages/yoga.md

 ![](/uploads/yoga-3.jpg)

 > As an instructor, Gerry perfectly balances a rigorous practice with gentle self-awareness.
 Her flow classes are creatively choreographed, so that more challenging poses are easier to embrace and it's possible to go deeper into them.
-I can't recommend her enough!
->
-> Lara Eggleton, writer, editor and consultant
+I can't recommend her enough!.
+Lara Eggleton, writer, editor and consultant

 - - -

-Gerry's teaches regular Yoga classes, at We Are Wellness, and Leeds University Edge Gym
+Gerry's teaches regular Yoga classes, at We Are Wellness, and Leeds University Edge Gym.
+You can also follow Gerry on line at **The Yoga Space**  **On Line** for £9.99 a month as many classes as you want.[https://theyogaspace.co.uk/yoga-space-online](https://theyogaspace.co.uk/yoga-space-online/)/

 **We are Wellness Leeds**